beau1399/arensee/README.md

 ```
 The outermost "if" determines that the opponent (i.e. the color that is not moving) cannot respond to the move in play with a move of his own.
 This will either be a checkmate (if the opponent is in check) or a stalemate (if he is not).
 It is hoped that this code reads easily, and that this is particularly true of the high-level code in App.js.

+**Movement.js**

 One new wrinkle in evidence above is the existence of module "Movement.js."
 There is not much architectural magic in evidence here; Movement.js exists simply to remove somewhat complex, low-level logic from App.js (and other files) so that they can operate at a higher level-of-abstraction.
-For example, another of its functions is "NoInterveningPiece," which is shared by all the piece definition files for pieces that can't jump other pieces.
+For example, another of its functions (beyond "CanMakeAMove") is "NoInterveningPiece," which is shared by all the piece definition files for pieces that can't jump other pieces.

-**Movement.js**

-This file seems pretty miscellaneous on its surface.
-It is a home for procedures shared among all the piece definitions, for example.
-There is one especially important function in it, though: "Release."
+Another important function in "Movement" is "Release."
 This function does what its name hints: runs when the user lifts his finger to release a piece.
 More specifically, it handles the release event exposed by **react-native-dragable**.

 The things that happen here are necessarily low-level.
 It must be determined which physical square on the chessboard is being moved to, if any.
 The user may even have attempted to move a piece off the board, or move a piece of the wrong color.